KINFOO/kde-booklet/kde.md

 ## Calligra

-Every worthy desktop environment has it own office software suite, _Calligra_ is KDE _work applications suite_.
+Every worthy desktop environment has its own office software suite, _Calligra_ is KDE _work applications suite_.
 It got it all _Calligra Words_ for word processing, _Krita_ for image advanced processing, _Calligra Stage_ for presentations, _Calligra Sheets_ for spreadsheets and even more.
 This suite